DUNE-DAQ/daqconf/docs/TextualDBE.md

 Once this has been loaded in the screen should update.
 The editor is split into 3 segments:
 ![image](textual_dbe/file_loaded_screen.png)

+The navigator can then either be closed gracefully with `ctrl+q`

 ### The Navigator